paulcavallaro/systems-programming/README.md

-# Systems Programming Examples
+# Encyclopedia of Common Systems Programming Optimizations & Tricks

-A list of some common optimization techniques for doing "systems programming" to make your code run faster, more efficient, and just plain better.
+A listing of some common optimization techniques and tricks for doing "systems programming" to make your code run faster, be more efficient, and look cooler to other people.

 ## Cache Lines & False Sharing